Diabetes: What do I need to know?

 For the woman at risk of gestational diabetes subsequent screening tests will be implemented.

-- Initial glucose challenge test. (screening)
+- Initial glucose challenge test (screening)

 - The patient drinks a glucose solution and one hour later will have a blood test to determine the blood sugar level.
-If the blood glucose is higher than 140 mg/dL at one hour, it indicates a higher risk that normal for gestational diabetes (Mayo Clinic, 2019b).
+If the blood glucose is higher than 140 mg/dL at one hour, it indicates a higher risk than normal for gestational diabetes (Mayo Clinic, 2019b).

 - Follow-up glucose tolerance test

 - After fasting overnight, the blood glucose is drawn for a fasting level.
-A glucose solution with a very high concentration of glucose is ingested and then blood glucose is checked every three hours.
+A glucose solution with a very high concentration of glucose is ingested and then blood glucose is checked every hour for three hours.
 If two of the three blood glucose levels are higher than 140 mg/dL, the patient is diagnosed with gestational diabetes (Mayo Clinic, 2019b).

 - Check blood sugars routinely